Faculty for the Master's Program in Economic Law

 http://wwwfr.uni.lu/fdef/droit/equipe/elise_poillot

-Practicing teachers
+Practicing Teachers

 Christine Corrieri is the director of the Advisory Department at the French Advertising Regulatory Authority (ARPP).
-A former student at the CDCM, she teaches about self-regulation practices among advertisers, agencies, and media outlets in the advertising industry.
+A former student at the CDCM, she teaches about self-regulation practices by advertisers, agencies, and media outlets in the advertising industry.

 https://www.altanalaw.com/avocat/caroline-duclercq

 Nicolas Genty is a partner at EY Société d’avocats (Ernst & Young).
-He is responsible for the firm’s Contracts, Competition, and Distribution practice in France.
-Over the past 25 years, he has developed significant experience advising companies on French and European law relating to distribution, competition, and consumer protection.
+He is in charge of the Contracts, Competition, and Distribution practice for France.
+Over the past 25 years, he has gained significant experience advising companies on French and European law relating to distribution, competition, and consumer protection.
 He advises companies during negotiations between suppliers and distributors.
 He also assists with the creation and organization of clients’ distribution networks, the negotiation and drafting of their commercial and industrial contracts, and their sales promotion efforts.
 He regularly advises companies on competition law matters.
-He is the co-author, with Philippe Duvocelle, of the book “Supplier-Distributor Relations: Securing and Enhancing Commercial Negotiations” (DS.
+He is the co-author, with Philippe Duvocelle, of the book *Supplier-Distributor Relations: Securing and Maximizing the Value of Commercial Negotiations* (DS.
 Lamy).
 He teaches commercial negotiation to students.

 Philippe Guillermin is the head of the Office of Consumer Protection and Fair Trade Policy (3A) within the Directorate General for Competition, Consumer Affairs, and Fraud Prevention.
 He speaks to students about public policies on consumer protection.